- Resource Categories

 Protection for the sensor from relay transients can be added using the above schematic.
 The diodes will protect the sink transistor of the sensor from transients caused by switching of the relay.
 RS will limit the current that the transistor has to sink, which is generally 20mA.
 RS values must be selected that will limit the current into the sinking/sourcing transistor, but still satisfy the pickup voltage of the relay.
 The power handling of RS should also be considered so that it does not overheat.

 Talk to one of our Engineers.
 Sensor Solutions' Engineers have years of experience in designing custom magnetic sensors for new applications as well as OEM replacements.
-Contact out Engineering Department today to discuss your specific needs.
+Contact out Engineering Department today to discuss your specific needs and to learn more about how to hook up a digital magnetic sensor to a relay.